Sun, Surf, and CTV: Summer Marketing Has Returned

 Connected TV’s strength, meanwhile, isn’t just limited to its increase in viewership.
 It offers a better advertising solution than linear television.
 It functions more like a digital ad channel, complete with advanced audience targeting and accurate measurement.

 Both of these are absolutely critical for advertisers in today’s uncertain climate, where revenue matters more than ever.
 Ad impressions can’t be wasted en masse on uninterested viewers, and advertisers can’t deploy campaigns without some sort of assurance they’re generating the desired results.
-Connected TV advertising delivers both of those needs, while linear television cannot.
+CTV ads deliver both of those needs, while linear television cannot.

 Advertisers looking to reach their audience, even those who are watching the top 10 network shows, can do so on Connected TV.
 Of the top 10 priciest ad buys on linear, everything except Sunday night football is available on ad-supported streaming services.
 And these audiences can be reached far more efficiently on streaming television, and at a much lower cost per impression.